ResourcesCo/nanocodes-spec/README.md

 ## Fragment Elements

-A fragment element has a JSON pointer with the document URL.
+A fragment element has a pointer with the document URL.
 It is identified by a paragraph containing a single inline code block with the JSON pointer that starts with `#/`.
 The `#/` is recognizable as a JSON pointer and used in the popular